 "Product development is cool because it can help newsrooms (financially) as well as people in the community," said Baier, who is from Tempe.

-Thomson is going back to her hometown of Minneapolis after graduation, but she hopes to return to Tucson to continue her journalism career and report on diverse groups.
+Thomson returned to her hometown of Minneapolis after graduation, but she hopes to revisit Tucson to continue her journalism career and report on diverse groups.

 "The most concerning thing in the last couple of years is how mainstream media handles underrepresented people," she said.
 "So many of these groups are willing to talk to you if you just do it in a proper manner."